Minnesota Twins: Current

 Starting in 2023, the Twins made a drastic overhaul to their uniforms.
 The white home uniform features the updated "Twins" script (with the underline below "win") in red with navy numbers.
 On the back, the player names are in navy and numbers are in red.
 On the left sleeve, the Minnesota state map in navy was added with a red star to represent the Twin Cities of Minneapolis–St. Paul.
 The home cap is all-navy with the updated "TC" insignia.
-The home helmet is navy with a white panel and red brim, and features the new "TC" insignia.
+The home helmet is navy with a white panel and red brim and features the new "TC" insignia.

 Road gray uniforms featured an all-caps "MINNESOTA" in navy with red numbers.
 On the back, the player names are in navy and numbers are in red.
 Likewise, the new navy Minnesota map with red star was featured on the left sleeve.
 Navy pinstripes were also added.
 The road cap is also all-navy, but with the white "M" and a red star on top representing the north star; this design also serves as the basis of their road batting helmet.

 The alternate navy uniforms, worn both at home and on the road, has the all-caps "MINNESOTA" in white with red numbers.
 On the back, player names are also rendered in white while numbers are in red.
 The left sleeve features the updated "TC" insignia.
 The uniforms are paired with the road all-navy "M" cap with red star, with the white-paneled "TC" helmet used on home games and the "M" all-navy helmet used on the road.

 The alternate home cream uniform featured a new "Twin Cities" wordmark (with the underline below "win Citie") in navy.
 The set, which lacked red, also featured two crossed navy flags representing both Minneapolis ("M") and St. Paul ("STP").
 An alternate all-navy cap with the "TC" insignia is used, except the "TC" is in cream and also lacked red elements.
 This design also became the basis of the all-navy alternate home "TC" helmet.

+Added in 2024 is a City Connect uniform, visually representing the state's nickname of "Land of 10,000 Lakes".
+The predominantly sublimated blue uniform with yellow accents featured the "MN" abbreviation on the left chest, with the yellow four-point star representing the north star.
+The sleeve patch contained a loon flying through ripples of water, with baseball stitching comprising the eyes and the north star representing its beak.
+Caps are blue with yellow brim, and contained the Minnesota state outline with a yellow star representing the Twin Cities and the northern lights reflected in a water line of a lake.
+The right side of the caps featured the "10,000 Lakes" moniker.
+The uniform was tweaked in 2025, replacing the royal blue pants with white pants that featured blue and yellow piping.